 Opera browser syncs across multiple devices so you can take the same browsing experience from your smartphone to your PC.
 It also includes typical functions such as bookmarks and private browsing.

-But it's Opera’s data-saving features that really set it apart from other Android browsers.
+But it's Opera’s data-saving features, called Opera Mini mode, that really set it apart from other Android browsers.
 Opera can compress videos when viewing on mobile, so they use up less of your data (but still provide a great viewing experience), in addition to saving a few bytes when viewing regular pages.